 Coral Gables vs. Pinecrest: Which Miami Neighborhood Is Right for Your Family?

-This is one of the most common questions I receive from families relocating to Miami.
-Both Coral Gables and Pinecrest sit in the upper tier of South Florida residential neighborhoods.
-Both deliver excellent schools, mature tree canopy, and a sense of community that distinguishes them from Miami's more transient urban core.
-But they are not interchangeable, and the price difference alone demands a closer look at what each actually delivers.
+This is one of the most common questions I get from families relocating to Miami.
+Coral Gables and Pinecrest both sit in the upper tier of South Florida residential neighborhoods.
+They share excellent schools and a mature tree canopy, plus a sense of community that sets them apart from Miami's more transient urban core.
+They are not interchangeable, though, and the price difference alone is reason enough to look at what each actually offers.

 The Price Gap